ourlifeloop/marketing/src/cms/training-faqs/what-do-connections-family-and-friends-see-in-lifeloop-2.md

 ---
-question: 'What Do Connections - Family and Friends - See in LifeLoop? '
+question: What do connections - family and friends - see in LifeLoop?
 answer: |-
   Connections of a resident can see the following: